 If you are looking to add a new service or upgrade your existing service for your home or business, please review our Conditions of Service.

-Next, complete the New Service Application Form (page 102) included as an Appendix in our Conditions of Service and submit it to our Engineering department.
+Next, complete the New Service Application Form, the form is also on page 102 in our Conditions of Service and submit it to our Engineering department.
 One of our Engineering Technicians will review the scope of your project.

 Once our team has all of the required details, we can provide you with an estimate for the upgraded service.
 Please allow 10 business days for your request to be processed.